Format and print data.

 In no case does a non-existent or small field width cause truncation of a field; padding takes place only if the specified field width exceeds the actual width.

-Since the floating point numbers are translated from ASCII to floating- point and then back again, floating-point precision may be lost.
+Since the floating point numbers are translated from ASCII to floating- point and then back again, floating-point precision can be lost.
 (By default, the number is translated to an IEEE-754 double-pre-cision double-precision

 cision value before being printed.
-The L modifier may produce additional precision, depending on the hardware platform.)
+The L modifier might produce additional precision, depending on the hardware platform.)

 ANSI hexadecimal character constants were deliberately not provided.

 The escape sequence \000 is the string terminator.
 When present in the argument for the b format, the argument will be truncated at the \000 character.

 Multibyte characters are not recognized in format strings (this is only a problem if `%' can appear inside a multibyte character).

 “Fortune favours the bold, Fortune favours the brave” ~ Latin proverb